-In 2019 over 1,000 people responded to the AARC’s community consultation survey.
+In 2019 over 1,000 people responded to the Australian Autism Research Council's (AARC) community consultation survey.
 This helped the AARC to define 10 broad research priority areas for autism research in Australia.
-Now the AARC is conducting focus groups for 5 of the 10 research priority areas to help better understand some of the specific questions or topics the community would like researched in each area.
+In 2020 the AARC is conducting focus groups for 5 of the 10 research priority areas to help better understand some of the specific questions or topics the community would like researched in each area.

 The focus groups will bring a range of community members together (including autistic people, family members and relevant professionals) and involve a combination of online discussion groups and short surveys.

-Expressions of interest close at midnight on Tuesday 1 September 2020.
+Expressions of interest closed at midnight on Tuesday 1 September 2020.

 The AARC would like to see a range of perspectives represented in each of the focus groups to get a good sense of what research questions and topics are important to the community.

-For all focus groups the AARC particularly welcomes Expressions of Interest from:
+For all focus groups the AARC particularly welcomed Expressions of Interest from:

 - Autistic individuals who communicate in a non-traditional way (e.g. AAC or keyword sign);